evayoo/poco-Chaewon/HauntedMansion/README.txt

-You need to visit all the rooms to get a scholarship to get into PowerCoders.
+You need to visit all the rooms of haunted mansion to get a scholarship to start PowerCoders boot camp program.
+When you get into any room, always start from "readme.txt"

-First, open the door of the haunted mansion.
+You open the old and huge wooden door of the haunted mansion.
 The door opens, and now you're in the Foyer.

-When you get into the room, always start from "description.txt"